fengkx/disk-queue/packages/disk-fastq/README.md

 Mark queue as closed, no longer able to add new task.

+### reset()

+Reset queue to empty length, discard all jobs

+### length

+Get the length of task in queue

 ### queue#drain

-event triggered when queue is close and become empty
+Event triggered when queue is close and become empty

 ```js
 queue.close();